raviteja147/Data-Engineering/dbt/README.md

-### Goal: Transforming the raw data into Analytical Views developing a dbt project using BigQuery
+### Goal: Transforming the raw data into more Analytical ready data by using dbt and BigQuery

 What is dbt?
-dbt stands for data build tool.
+- dbt stands for data build tool.
 It's a transformation tool: it allows us to transform process raw data in our Data Warehouse to transformed data which can be later used by Business Intelligence tools and any other data consumers.

 dbt also allows us to introduce good software engineering practices by defining a deployment workflow:
 - Develop models